 A qualifying relationship can be a parent company, branch, subsidiary, or affiliate of a foreign company.
 The term “doing business” refers to a business’s regular, systematic and continuous provision of goods and services.

-Employees who wish to gain L-1A status must:
+Employees who wish to gain L-1A status and obtain an L1 visa in The Woodlands or other areas in the US must:

 - Be generally working for the qualifying organization abroad for one year within three years before their admission into the United States; and

 - Must be seeking to enter the U.S. to work in an executive or managerial capacity for their employer.

 Executive capacity refers to an employee’s ability to make business decisions without oversight.
 The term managerial capacity means the employee’s ability to supervise and manage the work of a group of professionals.
 It can also refer to an employee’s ability to manage essential functions of the company at a high level without supervision.